d-bl/GroundForge/docs/help/Tiles.md

 The [tiles] page is a variant of the [home] page.
-On the tiles page you can't use thread diagrams as pair diagrams, but you don't have to [assign] stitches to id's.
+On the tiles page you can't use thread diagrams as pair diagrams, but you don't need to wrap your brains around [assigning] stitches to id's.
 It has only two colors in the thread diagram, but you don't need to [calculate] thread counts to give the desired ones a color.

 [tiles]: /GroundForge/tiles
 [home]: /GroundForge
-[assign]: /GroundForge/help/Choose-Stitches#assign-stitches
+[assigning]: /GroundForge/help/Choose-Stitches#assign-stitches
 [calculate]: /GroundForge/help/Thread-Colors

 Catalogues
 ----------
-The tooltip for the catalogues lists most of the individual pages.
-Those that link back to the tiles pages are listed as links.
-Other catalogue pages link to the diagrams on the main page.
+An overview of most catalogue pages is given, but when writing writing this, only some are linked: only those that link back to the tiles page.
-Follow the main catalogues links for short introductions.
+The main catalogues link leads to short introductions and links to all catalogue pages.
-_For as long as the page is still under construction, you may choose a link from the image captions of the demo section on the tiles page itself._
+_For as long as the page is still under construction, you may also choose a link from the image captions of the demo section on the tiles page itself._

 The links from a catalogue page fill out the forms below the diagrams.